thaleshspin/OpenCV-2.4.13/README.md

 OPTIONAL:

 To install the local toolchain from naoqi:
-1) cd samples/BallDetector/naoqi
+1) cd samples/naoqi/sdk
 2) chmod +x installer.sh
+3) Place the naoqi-sdk-2.1.4.13-linux64.tar.gz file at this folder
 3) ./installer.sh

-To use the OpenCV for the naoqi SDK:
-1) ./packageOpencv.sh
-2) cd cv
-3) cp -r include/ lib/ ../samples/BallDetector/naoqi/naoqi-sdk-2.1.4.13-linux64/
-This will replace the opencv files in your sdk to solve some problems with versions.

 APPLICATION:
 To test the naoqi SDK + OpenCv 2.4.13 w/ SPQR SPL Team BallDetector example using cascade method:
-1) cd BallDetector (Image or Video exemples)
+1) cd samples/naoqi/BallDetector (Image or Video exemples)
 2) qibuild init (only needed for the 1st time running on this folder)
 3) qibuild configure -c rinobot-local
 4) qibuild make -c rinobot-local